LukeDickerson19/python-common-utils/README.md

 	emails_utils
 	general_utils

-Visit each util subfolder in the common_utils folder for usage and details on the functions each util provides.
+Visit each util subfolder in the utils folder for usage and details on the functions each util provides.
+An example of how to use each util is in each util's test folder

 ```

 #### TO DO
 ```
-restructure each *_util.py file in the src folder to be like the util folders in the common_utils folder
+restructure each *_util.py file in the src folder to be like the util folders in the utils folder

 	what i've fixed up so far is
-		common_utils/logging_utils
-		common_utils/email_utils/outlook_utils
+		utils/logging_utils
+		utils/email_utils/outlook_utils

 	for each one you need to see what constants it uses in src/constants.py and replicate the exact structure of the: